← Back to Blog

 1. Get Your Finances in Order Early

-Start preparing at least six months before you plan to apply.
-Build a consistent savings pattern, pay down any high-interest debts, and make sure your bank statements look clean.
-Lenders will typically review three to six months of statements.
+Start at least six months before you plan to apply.
+Build a consistent savings pattern, clear any high-interest debts, and make your bank statements look sensible.
+Lenders review three to six months of statements.
+If yours are full of gambling transactions and Deliveroo three times a week, that's going to raise questions.

 2. Maximise Your Deposit